 From the glacier gorge you can walk back to the village centre in about 20 minutes, or you can take the local bus.

 If you want to be sporty: Pfingstegg can be reached on foot from Grindelwald in about 1,5 hours.

 For family & fun: There's a toboggan run and a Fly Line on Pfingstegg.
 Enjoy the ride.

 #3 Northface Trail

 The name says it all.
 Easy hike in front of the impressive north faces of the Bernese Alps.

-The hike begins and ends at the Schilthorn cable car station in Mürren, so it's a rdoun trip.
+The hike begins and ends at the Schilthorn cable car station in Mürren, so it's a round trip.
 After a few metres on the asphalt road, the natural path to «Spilboden» begins.
 The view of the snow-covered peaks of the Bernese Alps invites you to take short breaks again and again.
 From «Schiltalp» the trail becomes wider and flatter.
 Along the route, 12 information boards provide lots of interesting facts about the history of the mountains around Mürren.
 From the Schiltgrat (ridge of the Schilthorn), the hiking trail meanders through the coniferous forest to «Suppenboden».
-The last 100 or so lead mostly via alpine roads to Almendhubel.
+The last 100 metres or so lead mostly via alpine roads to Allmendhubel.
 Great place for families; parents can relax on the terrace as the kids enjoy the alpine playground.
 The funicular brings you back to Mürren village.

 All these nice words in the quotation marks are local place names again, by the way.